jonosachs/hn-digest/README.md

 ## Notes

-- If an article's body can't be extracted, the summary is inferred from the title.
+- If an article's body can't be extracted, reader comments are used as a fallback source.
+If neither is available, the summary is inferred from the title.
 - Network access is required to scrape HN and call Gemini.

 #README generated using Claude CLI